helenaholley/OCBE-Textbook/_sources/OCBE_I/Chapter 6 - Overview of organic reactivity.md

 mechanisms of the most important types of reactions undergone by organic molecules in living organisms.

-## Section 6.1: A first look at some reaction mechanisms
+##  6.1: A first look at some reaction mechanisms

 ### 6.1A: An acid-base (proton transfer) reaction